Test-driven development and duplication

-I have run a good number of coding dojos, and paricipated in plenty of them too.
+I have run a good number of test-driven development coding dojos (and behaviour-driven development ones), and participated in plenty of them too.
 The most common errors I have found can be classified as:

 - Drastic code changes under the banner of “refactoring”

 Both of these problems are solved by practising the discipline of TDD according to Kent Beck… and as rather excellently described by Sandi Metz and Katrina Owen in their book 99 Bottles of OOP.
 Other than Ian Cooper and Kent Beck, nobody else has had more of an impact on my TDD.